uqrmaie1/admixtools/README.md

 For questions, feature requests, and bug reports, please contact Robert Maier under <rmaier@broadinstitute.org>.

+## Cite *ADMIXTOOLS 2*

+If you wish to cite *ADMIXTOOLS 2*, you can link to this website and mention that a manuscript describing *ADMIXTOOLS 2* is currently under preparation.

 ## See also

   - [ADMIXTOOLS](https://github.com/DReichLab/AdmixTools) The original